 The ASHA Model Superbill is a standard form that can be filled out and given to health insurance companies who reimburse for private speech therapy.
-Since HTS is an out of network provider for all insurance companies at this time, we will fill out the form after each session and provide it to the family for them to submit to their health insurance company for reimbursement.
+Since HTS is an out of network provider for some insurance companies at this time, we will fill out the form after each session and provide it to the family for them to submit to their health insurance company for reimbursement.
 At this time, HTS is unable to assist with the negotiating of claims with the various insurance companies.

 We will require payment at the time of service, and will provide you with a superbill for services which you can use to submit your claims.
 We are able to provide a prompt pay discount of 10% for regular sessions which are paid in full at time of the appointment for cash pay clients.
 Evaluations are not discounted.

 We are currently in network with Blue Cross Blue Shield, Tricare East, Aetna and Maryland Medicaid at this time.